Enchanted Balaur: Tale type

 The tale is classified in the Aarne-Thompson-Uther Index as type ATU 425A, "The Animal (Monster) as Bridegroom".
 In this tale type, the princess burns the husband's animal skin and she must seek him out, even paying a visit to the Sun, the Moon and the Wind and gaining their help.

 In tale type ATU 425A, the heroine journeys far and wide to encounter her husband, and finds him at the mercy of a second spouse.
 The supernatural husband, now human, is put to sleep by the magic potion of the second spouse, so that the heroine has no chance of rescuing him.

 Motifs

 The snake husband

 Romanian (Transylvanian Saxon) scholar Adolf Schullerus, in his 1928 index of Romanian tale types, identified that the bridegroom appeared as a pig in most of the available variants at the time (twelve texts), followed by a serpent (eight texts).
 In that regard, ethnologue Ovidiu Birlea noted that the enchanted husband in Romanian variants "usually" appears under a snakeskin or a pigskin: per his 1966 study, the enchanted husband is a snake in 25 variants and pig in 17 (18 in a 1971 study), assuming other forms in other texts, like a hedgehog, a crayfish, a frog and even a pumpkin.

+Fulfilling the king's tasks

+According to Jan-Öjvind Swahn and Georgios A. Megas, the motif of the animal suitor fulfilling the king's tasks before he marries the heroine appears in variants from Eastern Europe and the Near East, and in Romania in subtypes 425A and 425L.